spryor/dash4twitter/README.md

 * Version 2.10.1 of Scala (http://www.scala-lang.org/)

 ## Configuring your environment variables
 To use the command line interface, the following environment variables will need to be set in your `.bashrc`.
-Note that setting up these environment variables are not needed for
+Note that setting up these environment variables are not needed for running the play application.

     export DASH4TWITTER_DIR=~/your/path/to/dash4twitter
     export PATH=$PATH:$DASH4TWITTER_DIR/bin